boxen/puppet-nodejs/README.md

 ## About

-This module supports nove version management with either nodenv from [OiNutter](http://github.com/OiNutter/nodenv).
+This module supports node version management with nodenv from [OiNutter](http://github.com/OiNutter/nodenv).
-This module is heavily based on the official boxen's [ruby module](http://github.com/boxen/puppet-ruby) All node versions are installed into `/opt/nodes`.
+Is heavily based on the official boxen's [ruby module](http://github.com/boxen/puppet-ruby).
+All node versions are installed into `/opt/nodes`.

 ## About node-build version